Prof Glyn Davis

 Biography

 Glyn Davis is Professor of Film Studies in the Department of Film Studies at the University of St Andrews.
 He is a historian and theorist of queer visual culture, with a specialist interest in experimental and avant-garde cinema.
-He is the author, co-author or co-editor of eleven books.
-Recent publications include Queer Print in Europe (Bloomsbury, 2022, co-edited with Laura Guy) and The Richard Dyer Reader (BFI/Bloomsbury, 2023 co-edited with Jaap Kooijman).
+Recent publications include Queer Print in Europe (Bloomsbury, 2022, co-edited with Laura Guy), The Richard Dyer Reader (BFI/Bloomsbury, 2023 co-edited with Jaap Kooijman), Pop Cinema (Edinburgh University Press, 2024, co-edited with Tom Day), and a contribution to the BFI Classics series on Rebel Without a Cause (2025).

 Prior to joining the University of St Andrews, Glyn was Reader in Screen Studies and Chancellor's Fellow at the University of Edinburgh.
 He has also previously held positions at the University of Bristol and Glasgow School of Art.